juergenrose/report-generator/README.md

 The filename and query are fully dynamic. \
 The db config is for MS SQL Server and also for MySQL databases.\
 It returns the response as a JSON file.\
-It can also be downloaded as a csv file and, in the future, also in other formats.
+It can also be downloaded as a csv and pdf file.

 ### Dependencies:
 ```